dougeby/IntuneDocs/intune/lookout-mtd-connector-integration.md

 ms.collection: M365-identity-device-management
 ---

-# Set up your Lookout Mobile Threat Defense integration with Intune
+# Set up Lookout Mobile Endpoint Security integration with Intune
 With an environment that meets the [prerequisites](lookout-mobile-threat-defense-connector.md#prerequisites), you can integrate Lookout Mobile Endpoint Security with Intune.
 The information in this article will guide you in setting up integration and configuring important settings in Lookout for use with Intune.

 > [!IMPORTANT]